 The brand image is the overall impression people gain from their experience with a brand.

-This impression is influenced by various factors, such as the brand’s reputation, identity or the quality of its products and services.
+This impression is influenced by various factors, such as the brand’s reputation, identity and the quality of its products and services.

 Brand Launch

-The brand launch refers to the process in which a new brand is presented to the public for the first time.
+Brand launch refers to the process of introducing a new brand to the public for the first time.

-Making a strong first impression is crucial during this phase as it helps establish a lasting position in the minds of consumers, leveraging the primacy effect to create a positive and memorable impact.
+Making a solid first impression is critical during this phase.
+It helps establish a position in consumers’ minds, leveraging the primacy effect to create a positive and memorable impact.

 Brand Loyalty

-Brand loyalty refers to consumers’ tendency to remain devoted to a particular brand over an extended period, consistently choosing to consume its products or services.
+Brand loyalty refers to consumers’ tendency to remain devoted to a particular brand over an extended period.
+It is characterised by a strong commitment and attachment to the brand, often resulting in repeat purchases and positive word-of-mouth recommendations.

-Some brands like Johnny Cupcakes have such loyal customers that they form a kind of tribe.
+Some brands, like Johnny Cupcakes, have such loyal customers that they form a tribe.

 Brand Management

-Brand management means effectively overseeing a brand and ensuring its message, values and identity are conveyed consistently.
+Brand management means effectively overseeing a brand and consistently conveying its message, values and identity.

 Brand Messaging